Becoming a referee in a few steps - Sign up for a clinic, Complete the Online Coursework, attend the clinic, buy a

 Generally, about 35-40 clinics are held between November and March throughout the state of Indiana.
 If you are interested in hosting a clinic with your club or group, please contact Eric Cox.

 Anyone over the age of 12 years old may sign up to take the course to become a referee.

 The Uniform and Equipment

 Now that you've passed the test and have registered with USSF it's time to go out and buy your first uniform.
 The basic uniform for referees is a yellow shirt, black referee shorts, black socks with three stripes and shoes.
 Though there are several places to buy uniforms, USSF is officially sponsored by Official Sports Inc., (view website) or print this flyer for a discount package on an Indiana Starter Kit.
 Your starter kit should include just about everything you need to work your matches.
-For completeness here is a short list: uniform (Yellow Stripeed shirt), watch with a timer.
-You'll need a whistle, a small book to keep score, a flipping coin, red and yellow cards and a set of flags.
-Now you ask yourself where do I get all this stuff.
-During the clinic your instructor will tell you where you can buy all this equipment.
+For completeness here is a short list: uniform (Yellow Stripeed shirt), watch with a timer, whistle, a pad of paper to keep score, a flipping coin, red and yellow cards and a set of flags.

 Now that you've passed the test, bought your uniform and all the equipment, you'll need to talk to a licensed USSF assignor who will schedule your games.
 Not sure who your local assignor is - not to worry.
 Your instructor will give you the name and telephone number of the assignors in your area.
 You can also ask current referees who they get their games from.
 Once you become a referee, you can always ask current licensed referees for help in contacting licensed referee assignors in your area.

 Your First Year